COVID-19 FAQs for international students

 If your dependents enter Canada with you, they will typically be issued Visitor Records for the same length as your study permit.

 If your dependents enter Canada without you, they may be admitted as visitors for up to six months.
-To improve the likelihood that their visitor record is issued for the same length as your study permit, send them copies of your study permit, Temporary Resident Visa (if you have one), passport and a current UBC letter of enrollment indicating the expected completion date of your studies (from the Student Service Centre or your advising or graduate program staff) for them to present to the Officer on arrival.
+To improve the likelihood that their visitor record is issued for the same length as your study permit, send them copies of your study permit, Temporary Resident Visa (if you have one), passport and a current UBC Letter of Enrolment indicating the expected completion date of your studies for them to present to the Officer on arrival.

-Visitors admitted for six months or less are not eligible for the BC Medical Services Plan, BC's provincial health insurance plan.
+Visitors admitted for six months or less are not eligible for the BC Medical Services Plan, BC’s provincial health insurance plan, and you should purchase private temporary health insurance for the duration of their stay—see below for more information on health insurance.
 If your family plans to stay longer than six months, you should apply to extend their stay as soon as possible and before their visitor status expires.

 A child under the age of 19 in British Columbia is considered a minor child.
 Minor children applying from outside Canada to accompany a parent who will work or study in Canada for 6 months or longer must apply for a study permit.
 They do not need to provide a letter of acceptance from an educational institution.